This guide lays out the steps to sending your first push notification with OpenBack as well as an overview of the integration process.

 Sending a Push From the Companion App

-If you haven't already created an OpenBack account, start your 30 day free trial by signing up here.
+If you haven't already created an OpenBack account, sign up for a free account here.

 Download Companion App